 You can apply to view your credit score through websites such as Experian, Clearscore or CredAbility.
-You can see your Equifax credit report free (for life) through CredAbility.
+You can see your Equifax credit report free (for life) through our member-only platform, CredAbility.
 Plus, you can check it as many times as you like, without leaving a footprint.

 These types of sites will often give you a free credit report after you provide them with your details.
 They will often collect their data from a credit bureau such as Equifax or TransUnion.
 To get an accurate report, you’ll need to provide information such as:

 - your previous address history (up to 3 years)

 - your marital status